radical-cybertools/radical.repex.at/docs/source/pages/gettingstarted.rst

 ***************

 In this section we will briefly describe how RepEx can be invoked, how input and resource configuration files should be used.
-We will also introduce two concepts, central to RepEx - Replica Exchange Patterns and Execution Strategies.

 Invoking RepEx
 ==============